 When planning a trip here, remember: while there are many ways to travel around the province, it takes planning and forethought.
 Book as much in advance as possible and plan your itinerary; demand is high for car rentals, accommodations and ferry services during peak season.

 Newfoundland and Labrador is served by both scheduled airlines and charter services, and can be reached via national and international connections.
 Our province is home to two international airports – located in St. John's and Gander – as well as domestic airports in Deer Lake, Stephenville, St. Anthony in Newfoundland, and Happy Valley-Goose Bay, Churchill Falls and Wabush in Labrador.
-These airports are destinations for many major airlines, including Air Canada, WestJet, Porter, and United, as well as the locally-owned and -operated Provincial Airlines.
+These airports are destinations for many major airlines, including Air Canada, WestJet, and Porter, as well as the locally-owned and -operated Provincial Airlines.

 If you’re visiting western Newfoundland, your most efficient access point would be through Deer Lake.
 Similarly, St. John’s is the best access point for those visiting the Avalon Peninsula and eastern Newfoundland.
 Gander would be best for those visiting Central Newfoundland.
 St. Anthony would be best for those visiting northern Newfoundland.
 Blanc Sablon, on the Labrador-Quebec border, serves southeastern Labrador, while Happy Valley-Goose Bay is ideal for central Labrador and those taking charters north, and Wabush serves western Labrador.
 The airport at Churchill Falls serves that community and nearby hunting and fishing lodges.